Costco Black Friday 2018 deals arrive: $250 iPad, $300 Dyson and more

 Welcome to the run-up to Black Friday, which falls on Nov.
 23 this year.
 And with about three weeks to go, retailers are already lifting the veil on early deals and previewing upcoming promotions.

 Case in point: Costco has announced hundreds of discounts -- and, according to a company representative, some will be available as soon as Nov.
-6. The rep also told us that the full list of deals will be published on Costco.com this Saturday, Nov.
-3.
+6. The retailer is also advertising deals on its website now that it says are valid through Nov.
+25.

 According to a preview of the company's circular published earlier this week by bestblackfriday.com, Costco has some doozies on deck.
 The list of no-brainers includes Apple's entry-level iPad for $250 and a tempting Surface Pro 6 bundle that includes the keyboard and Surface Pen for $800.
 That's about as low a price as you can expect to find on those two this year.